 If you know you will likely be hustling, don’t expect your small child to pull his or her own carry-on.
 Even if they really want to.
 It can easily become a burden or a source of unnecessary conflict.

 And, you should assume that you may have to walk the farthest distance possible at every turn.
 Is your child old enough to make it without needing to be carried or crying the whole way?
 If no, then account for that.
-Bring a travel stroller that you can use at the airport, or go the strap on baby carrier route (if child small enough).
+Bring a lightweight travel stroller that you can use at the airport, or go the strap on baby carrier route (if child small enough).

 Checked bags are your friend when travelling with smaller children.
 You want to have as few things to keep up with as possible.
 Check out our post on packing hacks to make the most of your checked luggage.